hengxufu/SPEED-__MYSELF/README.md

 python -m pip install -r requirements.txt
 ```

-powershellPlace the SPEED+ dataset outside the repository.
+Place the SPEED+ dataset outside the repository.
 Its root should contain
 `camera.json` and the `synthetic`, `lightbox`, and `sunlamp` folders.
 Model
 checkpoints and datasets are intentionally excluded from version control.